BranchMetrics/xcode-github/README.md

 On the other hand I really appreciated again how feature rich macOS and the development environment is.
 Native apps are kind of on their way out which is kind of too bad, since native apps have the potential to be very powerful and expressive, and the developement environment is generally pretty good.

-### Goal 3: Experiment with using XCTest with macOS / iOS libraries
+### Goal 3: Experiment using XCTest with macOS / iOS libraries

 At Branch we distribute iOS, tvOS, and macOS SDK libraries that are widely used and have to be tested and correct.
 Further, many developers want to run the Branch SDK tests as part of their testing.